uctb/ST-Paper/README.md

 # Spatio-Temporal Prediction Papers

 This compilation focuses on spatio-temporal prediction papers.
 Note that the metadata may not encompass all relevant papers and could include unrelated ones, as selected by large language models.
-Currently, we've collected papers from conferences such as KDD, NeurIPS, AAAI, WWW, ICDE, IJCAI, WSDM, CIKM and T-ITS, with ongoing efforts to expand our repository.
+Currently, we've collected papers from conferences such as KDD, NeurIPS, ICLR, AAAI, WWW, ICDE, IJCAI, WSDM, CIKM and T-ITS, with ongoing efforts to expand our repository.

 - **New!
 Mar.
+20, 2024: Add ICLR 2024!**
-12, 2024: Add WSDM 2024!**
+- Mar.
+12, 2024: Add WSDM 2024.
 - Mar.
 2, 2024: Add IEEE T-ITS 2020-2021.
 - Dec.
 24, 2023: Add NeurIPS 2023.
 - Dec.
 17, 2023: Add IJCAI 2020, AAAI 2020-2022 and NeurIPS 2020.